Strawberry Switchblade: Early days making records

 The sessions were heard by Bill Drummond (Scottish musician) and David Balfe, manager and keyboard player with the recently defunct The Teardrop Explodes.
 They signed the band to their publishing label, Zoo Music (in partnership with Warner Bros Music).
 David Balfe then went on to become the group's manager.

 Strawberry Switchblade's first single, "Trees and Flowers", was released in July 1983 through 92 Happy Customers, an independent record label run by Will Sergeant from Echo & The Bunnymen, and sold over 10,000 copies.
 Smash Hits reviewer Peter Martin praised the "deliciously sad and reflective vocals over some luxuriantly delicate music", and deemed it an "immediate classic".
-It was featured at number 47 in John Peel's 1983 Festive 50.
+It featured at number 47 in John Peel's 1983 Festive 50.
 "Trees and Flowers" was written by Bryson about her anxiety disorder, agoraphobia.
 It featured Roddy Frame of Aztec Camera on guitar and was produced by Bill Drummond.

 Drummond, who'd begun to work as A&R for WEA, signed the band to Warner Music Group subsidiary Korova in 1983.
 They got a full backing band with whom they toured and began recording an album with producer Robin Millar.
-However, at the record company's behest, they reverted to the duo of McDowall and Bryson and for production duties they hired David Motion, who would soon go on to produce hits for Red Box.
+However, at the record company's behest, they reverted to the duo of McDowall and Bryson and for production duties they hired David Motion, who later produced hits for Red Box.

 "Since Yesterday"

 In late 1984 their second single, "Since Yesterday", was released.
-Having been given a large marketing push over the festive period, it became a UK top ten hit in early 1985, peaking at number 5, and also met with success in Europe and Japan.
+Having been given a large marketing push over the festive period, it became a UK top-10 hit in early 1985, peaking at number 5, and also met with success in Europe and Japan.

 Their cover version of "Sunday Morning" (originally by Velvet Underground) was released as an extra track on the 12" of "Since Yesterday".
 It was not included on any of the Strawberry Switchblade albums.

 The track's opening fanfare comes from the third and final movement of Sibelius's Symphony No. 5.